 - ornamental kale and cabbage

 - pansies (the nursery didn’t have them when I first designed this, but I am adding them soon)

 - potting soil

-When designing any container garden, it’s important to consider the thriller, filler and spiller technique for design.
+When designing any container garden, it’s important to consider the thriller, filler, and spiller technique for design.

-Instead of tossing the dwarf alberata spruces, I planted them directly in the ground in other areas of my garden.
+Instead of tossing the dwarf Alberta spruces, I planted them directly in the ground in other areas of my garden.

 I added some fresh potting soil to the container. then started with the thriller plant.

 When I dropped the millet in the urn, I centered it towards the back since this is sitting on my front porch.

 Ah well, I can work around it.
 Sometimes I get so excited about things I see at the nursery that I want to use, that I just go for it and figure it out later.

 Since the root ball takes up a lot of container space, I have to squish the smaller ones in there around it.